 Now it came about when Joshua was by Jericho, that he lifted up his eyes and looked, and behold, a man was standing opposite him with his sword drawn in his hand, and Joshua went to him and said to him, "Are you for us or for our adversaries?"Joshua 5:13(NASB)

-Not expecting to see anyone - either friend of foe, Joshua instinctively challenged the stranger by asking, "Are you for us or for our adversaries?"
-He has given no instruction to his own army to leave the camp, so any Israelite he encountered as he surveyed the city landscape, would have been disobeying his order - especially by drawing of a sword, as no such command had been issued.
+Not expecting to see anyone - either friend or foe, Joshua instinctively challenged the stranger by asking, "Are you for us or for our adversaries?"
+He had given no instruction to his own army to leave the camp, so any Israelite he encountered as he surveyed the city landscape would have been disobeying his order - especially by drawing of a sword, as no such command had been issued.

-Heavenly Father, how much there is to learn from Joshua and his encounter with the Angel of the Lord, Who commands the armies of God and is the Lord Jesus Christ - the Captain of our salvation.
-I pray that no matter what problems or difficulties I may encounter, I would be ready and willing to give you control of every part of my life - so that I may have good success in all I do, for Your greater praise and glory.
-Thank You for the many reminders that without YOU I can do nothing... but that I can do all things THROUGH Christ, Who strengthens me - Praise Your holy name, AMEN
+Heavenly Father, how wonderful that Joshua met the Angel of the Lord, the Commander of the armies of God, the Lord Jesus Christ.
+Thank you that Jesus is Captain of my salvation.
+I pray that no matter what problems or difficulties I may encounter, I would be ready and willing to give You control of every part of my life.
+I pray that my successes and my failures all work together, for Your greater praise and glory.
+Thank You for the many reminders that without You I can do nothing, but that I can do all things through Christ Who strengthens me.
+Praise Your holy name!
+In Jesus' name, AMEN.